zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 ## Individual announcements
-If A and B are peers, A's **individual announcement** for B consists of a random 24-byte nonce followed by A's timestamped connection info, authenticated and encrypted using the nonce and the combined key of A and B.
+If A and B are peers, A's **individual announcement** for B consists of a random 24-byte nonce followed by A's timestamped connection info, authenticated and encrypted using that nonce and the combined key of A and B.

 This is announced with announcement secret key(s) the timed hashes of the 48-byte authenticated encryption of A's ID pubkey, encrypted with the combined